Modern Romanticism 101 – A Guide

 The Fellowship of the Ring.
 Photo: New Line Cinema

-Every story will not include every one of these characteristics.
-However, overall, it should holistically have some of these checkpoints.
+To categorize as Modern Romanticism, a story does not have to include every one of these elements, but it should consist of some of them.
 We’re looking for an “overall” feel.

-• Realism is acceptable when presented as Romantic Realism or Romantic Naturalism (as in a story with “real” or “natural” problems but told in an imaginative, non-vulgar, elevated way).
-For example, Jane Austen novels or This is Us
+• Realism is only acceptable when presented as Romantic Realism or Romantic Naturalism (as in a story with “real” or “natural” problems but told in an imaginative, elevated, romantic, or emotional way).
+For example, Jane Austen’s novels or the show This is Us

 • It explores the beauty of language.
 Think Gilmore Girls, Anne of Green Gables, a Nora Ephron rom-com, or The Hours.
 It may have elevated or poetic language and descriptions.

-• Humor uses wit and/or intelligent physical comedy rather than crudeness or belittling others; it lacks vulgarity.
+• Humor (if used) uses wit, satire, or intelligent physical comedy rather than crudeness; it lacks vulgarity.

-• Three-dimensional characters.
+• It includes three-dimensional characters.
 Usually, there’s a thematic purpose behind why a character is the way they are.
-Think of the TV show, Lost.
+Think of the TV show Lost.

 • It has elements of optimism and idealism, non-cynical in a storytelling approach.
 That doesn’t mean a story has to be positive.
 We believe there is a difference between positivity and optimism.
 Optimistic stories can be dark but focus on the light at the end of the tunnel instead of just pure darkness.